Capability Based Planning: Kick-start, implement and grow in 10 steps

 Extend and refine the capability analyses and assessments

 Use more metrics, obtain better/more precise data, involve more subject-matter experts, and integrate systems to pull the ‘official’ data to automate these assessments.
-By improving the data used, decisions on investment in change become more based on facts and figures rather than hunches and intuition.
+By improving the data, decisions on investment in change become more based on facts and figures rather than hunches and intuition.
 That helps you move away from ‘decibel-driven’ decision-making, where the people with the loudest voices get their projects approved.

 Formalize investment prioritization